Understanding India’s New Data Protection Law – The DPDP Act, 2023

 You should scientifically determine the required policy value to cover potential losses from data breaches, regulatory fines or malicious interruptions.

-These steps might seem easy yet can be a little challenging to employ.
+These steps might seem easy yet they can be a little challenging to employ.
 The main question here is, is your organisation prepared to handle it all?

 Navigating through the mayhem of the compliance laws under the DPDP Act 2023 might seem overwhelming, yet it is vital for you to adopt its policies because even a small error can cost your organisation a fortune.